 The bulk of interviews are in November and December.
-You should try to take off one of these months, and schedule a more “flexible” elective in the other.
+You should try to take off at least one of these months and schedule a more “flexible” elective in the other, if necessary.
 Most electives will be understanding.
-For your PGY-1 interview scheduling, it depends on where you want to be.
-If you want to have your PGY-1 in the same city as your ophthalmology residency, then schedule as many of your interviews as you can after match day OR talk to ophthalmology programs about interviewing at the affiliated medicine program while you are there that same day (some programs will even give you this information when they offer you their interview).
+For your PGY-1 interview scheduling, it depends on your specific circumstances.
+With the transition to integrated intern years, it may be wise to schedule as many interviews in January (after match day) as possible, in case you match at an integrated program.
+Always prioritize ophthalmology interviews over PGY-1 interviews.

 American Academy of Ophthalmology